Israel and Samuel Lupfer Tannery Site and House

-The Israel and Samuel Lupfer Tannery Site and House, also known as Monterey Tannery, is an historic, American home and tannery complex that is located at Toboyne Township in Perry County, Pennsylvania.
+The Israel and Samuel Lupfer Tannery Site and House, also known as Monterey Tannery, is an historic home and tannery complex that is located at Toboyne Township in Perry County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 2003.

 History and architectural features

 The site consists of the archaeological remains of a substantial nineteenth century tanning operation and a stone residence constructed in around 1852.

-It was listed on the National Register of Historic Places in 2003.